darshan-raul/apollo11-devsecops/README.md

 - DAST (Dynamic analysis security testing) - OWASP zap
 - Vulnerability assessment tool - OpenVAS
 - Compliance as code - chef Inspec
+- RASP ( Runtime Application Security)
+    - Watches a company's application at runtime , analyzing its behaviour as well as context in which the behaviour occurs.
 - CENTRAL vulnerabity management tool - archerysec

 == Security events